How to Choose Cabinet Hardware

 High-quality black hardware is typically finished using powder coating or plated treatments designed for durability in domestic environments.

-Matte black can show fingerprints more readily in high-traffic areas, while satin or textured black finishes tend to be more forgiving.
+Matt black can show fingerprints more readily in high-traffic areas, while satin or textured black finishes tend to be more forgiving.

 Can I mix finishes within one kitchen?